threefoldfoundation/info_sdk/src/14_tutorials_advanced/local_3bot.md

  ![configure](./img/identity_new.png)

-- After success you can visit the admin dashboard at https://localhost:8443/admin and start creating reservations
+- After success you could visit the admin dashboard at https://localhost:8443/admin and start creating reservations

  ![configure](./img/success.png)